bitcoin-dot-org/Bitcoin.org/docs/assisting-with-translations.md

   appreciated.**

 ### 7. Take a look at the Responsibilities and Tasks for each User Role
-* The next document in this folder, "2. responsibilities-and-tasks-for-each-user-role", outlines - as the title says - the responsibilities and tasks for each user role.
+* The next section [Responsibilities and Tasks for each User Role](#responsibilities-and-tasks-for-each-user-role) outlines - as the title says - the responsibilities and tasks for each user role.

 ___
 ___